aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 **Before the conference**

-Just like applying for a visa to other countries, I handled my Korean visa myself and found the process to be relatively fast, taking about a week.
-The requirements were quite clear and I was assisted by [Youngbin Han](https://youngbin.xyz) to obtain a business visa to Korea.
-You can find the requirements at the following link.
+I applied for my own Korean visa, just like I would for a visa to another country, and I realized that the procedure went pretty fast took about a week.
+The requirements were quite clear and I was assisted by [Youngbin Han](https://youngbin.xyz) to apply for a C-3-1 (business) visa to Korea.
+You can find the requirements at the following [link](https://sites.google.com/view/koreanembassy2/visa-jangka-pendek/kunjungan-singkat-umum).

 My flight departed from Terminal 3 Soetta Jakarta at 10:30 PM WIB and arrived in Incheon at 7:40 AM KST.
 The immigration process was also quite smooth with the automatic gate.
 After leaving the airport, I immediately looked for T-money at a convenience store for transportation purposes during my stay there.
 My next destination was the Stanford Hotel Seoul, where I used Arex to get to Seoul with a travel time of just over an hour.